The Geometry of Concepts: Sparse Autoencoder Feature Structure: Related Work

-\textbf{SAE feature structure}: Sparse autoencoders have relatively recently garned attention as an approach for discovering interpretable language model features without supervision, with relatively few works examining SAE feature structure. \citet{bricken2023towards} and \citet{templeton2024scaling} both visualized SAE features with UMAP projections and noticed that features tend to group together in ``neighborhoods'' of related features, in contrast to the approximately-orthogonal geometry observed in the toy model of~\citet{elhage2022superposition}. \citet{engels2024not} find examples of SAE structure where multiple SAE features appear to reconstruct a multi-dimensional feature with interesting geometry, and multiple authors have recently speculated that SAE vectors might contain more important structures \citep{mendel2024geometry, smith2024weak}. \cite{bussmann2024showing} suggest that SAE features are in fact linear combinations of more atomic features, and discover these more atomic latents with ``meta SAEs''.
-Our discussion of crystal structure in SAE features is related to this idea.
+\textbf{{SAE} feature structure}: Sparse autoencoders (SAEs) are a recent approach for discovering interpretable language model features without supervision, although~relatively few works have examined SAE feature structure. \citet{bricken2023towards} \mbox{and~\citet{templeton2024scaling}} both visualize SAE features with UMAP projections and notice that features tend to group together in ``neighborhoods'' of related features, in~contrast to the approximately orthogonal geometry observed in the toy model of~\citet{elhage2022superposition}. \citet{engels2024not} find examples of SAE structure where multiple SAE features appear to reconstruct a multi-dimensional feature with interesting geometry, and~multiple authors have recently speculated that SAE vectors might contain more important structures \citep{mendel2024geometry, smith2024weak}. \citet{bussmann2024showing} suggest that SAE features are in fact linear combinations of more atomic features, and~discover these more atomic latents with ``meta SAEs''.
+Our discussion of crystal structure in SAE features is related to this idea that seemingly atomic representations might be composed of more atomic~representations.

-\textbf{Function vectors and Word embedding models}: Early word embedding methods such as GloVe and Word2vec, were found to contain directions encoding semantic concepts, e.g. the well-known formula f(king) - f(man) + f(woman) = f(queen)~\citep{drozd2016word, pennington2014glove, ma2015using}.
-More recent research has found similar evidence of linear representations in sequence models trained only on next token prediction, including Othello board positions~\citep{nanda2023emergent, li2022emergent}, the truth value of assertions~\citep{marks2023geometry}, and numeric quantities such as longitude, latitude, birth year, and death year~\citep{gurnee2023language, heinzerling2024monotonic}.
-Recent works have found causal function vectors for in-context learning \citep{todd2023function,hendel2023context,kharlapenko2024extracting}, which induce the model to perform a certain task.
-Our discussion of crystal structures builds upon these previous works of finding task vectors or parallelogram structures in language models.
+\textbf{{Semantically} meaningful linear representations}: Early work found that word embedding methods such as GloVe and Word2vec contained directions encoding semantic concepts, e.g.,~the well-known formula f(king) $-$ f(man) + f(woman) = f(queen)~\citep{drozd2016word, pennington2014glove, ma2015using}.
+More recent research has found similar evidence of linear representations in sequence models trained only on next token prediction, including Othello board positions~\citep{nanda2023emergent, li2022emergent}, integer lattices \citep{michaud2024opening}, the~truth value of assertions~\citep{marks2023geometry}, and~numeric quantities such as longitude, latitude, birth year, and~death year~\citep{gurnee2023language, heinzerling2024monotonic}, inspiring the Linear Representation Hypothesis (see above).
+Recent works have also found causal \textit{{function vectors} } for in-context learning \citep{todd2023function,hendel2023context,kharlapenko2024extracting}.
+These function vectors induce the model to perform a certain task when added into the model's hidden states.
+Our discussion of crystal structures builds upon these previous works by finding these task vectors and parallelogram structures in sparse autoencoder representations.